MemFusionMap: Working Memory Fusion for Online Vectorized HD Map Construction: Introduction

 Still, we highlight the challenges of directly accumulating all the temporal features into a single memory feature map, as proposed in~\cite{yuan2024streammapnet}.
 The network can struggle to reason about the entire history due to limited memory capacity in complex road environments since the network only has access to the latest memory feature and current BEV feature.
 Furthermore, this design can struggle with occlusion.
 A typical example is when a sudden occlusion occurs due to a moving truck near the ego-vehicle.
 This will trigger a bad update to the memory feature due to challenging 2D-to-BEV projection, and thus will affect all the future predictions.
 A similar issue is also noted in the video object segmentation field~\cite{cheng2022xmem, Zhou_2024_rmem}.
 We share the same insight that maintaining working memory features from a subset of historical frames is helpful, which is also pointed out by~\cite{chen2024maptracker}.
 Lastly, we argue the importance of maintaining explicit temporal overlap information, as the model can leverage this input to reason about temporal information more effectively.

 Given these insights, we propose MemFusionMap (\cref{fig:pitch}), a novel memory fusion framework designed for online vectorized HD Map construction.
 We design a working memory buffer to maintain working memory features in a fixed-lag manner.
-The working memory features are propagated recursively to align with the current field of view of the ego-vehicle.
+The working memory features are propagated recursively to align with the current field-of-view of the ego-vehicle.
 The fixed-lag design ensures bounded memory usage to fit real-world deployment needs.
 In addition, we propose a novel use of a temporal overlap heatmap, represented as a BEV image with a single channel.
-The heatmap score indicates the number of times each grid cell falls within the field of view.
+The heatmap score indicates the number of times each grid cell falls within the field-of-view.
 We recurrently propagate the temporal overlap heatmap.
-To facilitate the model's temporal reasoning capabilities, the temporal overlap heatmap is fused with the working memory features by a convolutional temporal fusion block.
-The output of the temporal fusion block is fed into a standard detector head to generate road element predictions.
+To facilitate the model's temporal reasoning capabilities, the temporal overlap heatmap is fused with the working memory features by a convolutional temporal fusion block, whose output is fed into a standard detector head to generate road element predictions.

 To summarize, our main contributions are as follows: \begin{itemize} \item We propose a simple yet effective model to fuse working memory features in BEV space for online vectorized HD map construction.
-MemFusionMap focuses on improving the network's temporal reasoning capability while also maintaining a versatile design for scalability and compatibility. \item We propose a novel design of maintaining a temporal overlap heatmap, providing a strong cue for the model to reason across a history of frames and also implicitly encodes valuable insights of the vehicle's trajectory. \item We conduct extensive evaluation on nuScenes~\cite{caesar2020nuscenes} and Argoverse2~\cite{wilson2023argoverse} to demonstrate the effectiveness of MemFusionMap.
+MemFusionMap focuses on improving the network's temporal reasoning capability while also maintaining a versatile design for scalability and compatibility. \item We propose a novel design of maintaining a temporal overlap heatmap, providing a strong cue for the model to reason across a history of frames and also implicitly encoding valuable insights of the vehicle's trajectory. \item We conduct extensive evaluation on nuScenes~\cite{caesar2020nuscenes} and Argoverse2~\cite{wilson2023argoverse} to demonstrate the effectiveness of MemFusionMap.
 The proposed method significantly outperforms the state-of-the-art method~\cite{yuan2024streammapnet}, achieving a maximum improvement of $5.4\%$ in mAP.

 \end{itemize}